Serge Pun

-Serge Pun (သိမ်းဝေ, Theim Wai; 潘繼澤 (Pān Jìzé); born 1953 in Rangoon, Burma) is a Burmese businessman of Sino-Burmese descent.
+Serge Pun (ထန်ပီး, Than Pi; 潘繼澤 (Pān Jìzé); born 1953 in Rangoon, Burma) is a Burmese businessman of Sino-Burmese descent.
 He is the founder of Serge Pun & Associates (SPA) in Myanmar and Hong Kong, First Myanmar Investment (FMI), and FMI Air.
 He previously served as the chairman of Serge Pun & Associates Group (SPA Group), a multinational real estate firm, and Yoma Bank, a Burma-based bank.

 Early life

 Pun was born in 1953 in Rangoon, Burma (now Myanmar).
 Pun belonged to an upper middle class family; his father worked for a Chinese bank.
 He attended Saint Paul's High School (now BEHS No. 6 Botataung) in Rangoon until 1962.
 Following the 1962 Burmese coup d'état by Ne Win, Pun's father relocated the family to Beijing in 1965.
 With the outbreak of the Cultural Revolution in 1966, Pun was separated from his family, and relocated to a state-owned farm in Yunnan with 1,500 other children.